In 1767, the king of England, George III, found himself with a situation on his hands.

-This decision led to a series of new laws, known collectively as the Townshend Acts, designed to improve the administration of the colonies and improve their ability to generate revenue for the Crown.
+This decision led to a series of new laws, known collectively as the Townshend Acts or the Townshend Duties, designed to improve the administration of the colonies and improve their ability to generate revenue for the Crown.

-However, what began as a tactical move to control his colonies quickly turned into a catalyst for protest and change, setting in motion a chain of events that ended in the American Revolution and the independence of the United States of America.
+However, what began as a tactical move to control his colonies quickly turned into a catalyst for protest and change, setting in motion a chain of events that ended in the American Revolutionary War and the independence of the United States of America.